-What we mean by the source is that you would rather get a referral or recommendation from a trusted supplier, whose referred person is more likely to make a purchase, instead of a person that is referred by one of your uncles that is always drunk.
+What we mean by the source is that you would rather get a referral or recommendation from a trusted supplier, whose referred person is more likely to make a purchase, instead of a person that is referred by one of the always drunk uncles.

-This is the very same way that link building works.
-It traces the source of the source of referrals and recommendations.
-The source of these referrals and recommendations are just as important as the message you’re trying to put forward, which makes link building one of the most important things when it comes to SEO.
+The source of these referrals and recommendations is just as important as the message you’re trying to put forward, which makes link-building one of the most important things when it comes to SEO.

 This means that if you want to have more traffic coming to your website, backlinks are a great way to do it.